asynkron/gam-web/src/blog/2017/02/20/limit-concurrency.md

 ```

 As seen above, we have to cast the current message into a `*workItem` pointer.
-This is because messages in Proto.Actor are of type `interface{}`, Go lacks generics and an actor can handle many different message types.
+Go lacks generics and an actor can handle many different message types, this is why messages in Proto.Actor are of type `interface{}`.
+(Proto.Actor also work with typed "Grains", more on that in another post)

 Once we have received a message of the correct type, we can now perform some sort of work.
 The type of work you want to perform can be anything, in this example we will settle for a simple log statement: